 On the property, you will find two pools, a fitness center, a hot tub, a convention center, and two restaurants.

-The first restaurant is Cooper’s Hawk Winery & Restaurant, located at the opposite side of the convention center.
+The first restaurant is Cooper’s Hawk Winery & Restaurant, located on the opposite side of the convention center.
 The upscale dining offers a wide selection of steak and seafood style dishes.

 Gatorsville Poolside Bar & Grill is part restaurant part pool bar.
 It is located next to the pool areas, with indoor and outdoor seating.
 As the temperatures were rather chilly when we visited, we did not take advantage of any poolside service that may have been offered.
 However, we did enjoy drinks in the bar while watching football.
 The Gatorsville Poolside Bar & Grill has an extraordinary breakfast buffet at a very reasonable price.
 This buffet included made to order waffles, pancakes, and omelets as well as a selection of scrambled eggs, sausage, biscuits and gravy, baked goods, yogurt, and plenty of fruit.